 To become a member, a Lady must be related to a Noble of Shriners International, or a Master Mason by birth, marriage or adoption or be sponsored by two members of the Ladies' Oriental Shrine of North America.
 She must be at least 18 years of age and a resident for at least six months in the area of the Court in which membership is desired.
 Any Subordinate Court, however, may receive and act on the petition of an individual who lives in a city, territory or state where no Court of the Order exists.The Ladies support various special projects with emphasis given to the LOS Special Project for the year, as chosen by the reigning Grand High Priestess.
 This special project is designed to assist an area of specific need within the Shriners Hospitals such as research into various childhood conditions.
-For the year of 2013-2014, Lady Jan Hiebert, Grand High Priestess, has chosen "Multi-Channel Analyzer" for use in diagnosing the rarest metabolic bone diseases. in the Shrine Hospitals as the Special Project.
+For the year of 2014-2015, Lady Bea Hillman, Grand High Priestess, has chosen “Looking to the Future of the Shrine Hospitals” as the Special Project.
 Other projects supported include but are not limited to Camp Ability for burned children, the “adoption” of special children and their families and burn education programs.If you are interested in becoming a member of this wonderful Order, you may contact us by sending an e-mail to firstname.lastname@example.org.

 If you are interested in forming a new Court of this Order in your area and would like more information, please contact our Order by sending an e-mail email@example.com.